keesma/Intergas-Central-Heating-Monitor-Homie/README.md

 * Openhab: I have connected the esp8266 through MQTT to openhab.
 Openhab can display the data, save it and create nice graphs.

 * Time: the time is synchronised with an NTP server (server name can be configured in config.h).
 A timer runs how long the program has been running, so you can see if it was restarted unexpectedly.

+* Power: My esp8266 has a separate 3.3V power supply.
+The Intergas may supply power but prefer not the experiment with that.